Barbette Spaeth

 Barbette Stanley Spaeth is an American academic who is an associate professor at College of William and Mary, and is an expert in Roman mythology.
-She isa former secretary of the Williamsburg Society, Archaeological Institute of America, and president of the Society for Ancient Mediterranean Religions.
+She is a former secretary of the Williamsburg Society, Archaeological Institute of America, and president of the Society for Ancient Mediterranean Religions.

 She graduated from Johns Hopkins University with a PhD.

 Spaeth wrote her doctoral dissertation on The Roman Goddess Ceres.
 She was a professor at Tulane University, from 1987 to 2001.

 She has won awards for her work in academia.